 The final stage is loan servicing.
 This is the ongoing management of the loan after disbursement.

+The funder tracks payments, applies interest, and handles customer questions.
 Good servicing keeps borrowers informed and helps prevent defaults.
 If a borrower misses a payment, the servicer reaches out to offer solutions.

 Loan servicing is also where compliance continues, as funders must follow state and local laws throughout the life of the loan.